16.8: Detailed Figure Descriptions

 A sea arch at Jenner, CA, which has formed from a former headland being eroded in such a way that sea caves on either side meet and create a hole in the rock.
 This sea arch is less stable and will collapse in time, forming an island called a sea stack.

-Jenner, CA, showing numerous sea stacks both on the beach and far away from the coastline.
+The coastline at Jenner, CA, showing numerous sea stacks both on the beach and in the water.
 In time these sea stacks will also be eroded into nothingness, as everything along coastlines should be considered as temporary and ephemeral as the latest meme.

-Jenner, CA, showing a rugged coastline with numerous sea stacks, and a tombolo, which is a former sea stack that has created a calm area on the coastal side, allowing accumulation of drifting sand, which in this case is so pronounced that it actually reconnects the former sea stack to land, forming a tombolo.
-Also shown are marine terraces.
+Another view of the coastline at Jenner, CA, showing a rugged coastline with numerous sea stacks and a tombolo.
+This is a former sea stack that has created a calm area on the coastal side, allowing accumulation of drifting sand.
+In this case is so pronounced that it actually reconnects the former sea stack to land, forming a tombolo.

 "Fossil" sea stacks on a flat marine terrace.
 The flat land is pocked with these large rocky outcrops, which represent former sea stacks that have been lifted out of the ocean by tectonic movement.
 Of note is the fact that the San Andreas resides shortly out of frame to the left; because of this proximity, quake here may be quite violent and capable of several meters of uplift in one major quake.
 These rocks now form a popular bouldering site.
 Also of note are smooth rubbings 4-5 meters off the ground; the prevailing theory is that Columbian mammoths (Mammuthus columbi) used these rocks to groom their long tusks, and it is not a stretch of the imagination to see this scene twelve thousand years ago as these giant proboscideans roamed this marine terrace in family groups, waiting their turn for clean their tusks.
 (Wooly mammoths may be more familiar to readers, but they did not live at these latitudes.)